What is herpes zoster?

 Prevention of herpes zoster

 Because the risk of severe complications from herpes zoster is more likely in older people, those aged over 60 years might consider zoster vaccine, which can reduce the incidence of herpes zoster by half.
 In people who do get herpes zoster despite being vaccinated, the symptoms are usually less severe and post-herpetic neuralgia is less likely to develop.
+In New Zealand, zoster vaccine will be funded from 1 April 2018 for people aged between 66 and 80 years old.

 Herpes zoster vaccination is contraindicated in immunocompromised patients due to the risk of disseminated herpes zoster infection .